2.2 Chemistry, Terminology, and Acronyms

 2.2.2 Introduction to the PFAS Family

-PFAS are comprised of a wide variety of molecules with different physical and chemical properties and molecular weights with perfluoroalkyl moieties as common structural features, as note by Cousins et al. (2020), who identified specifically:
+PFAS are comprised of a wide variety of molecules with different physical and chemical properties and molecular weights with perfluoroalkyl moieties as common structural features, as noted by Cousins et al. (2020), who identified specifically:

 “…the PFAS class comprises distinct substances with very different structures and properties: high-molecular-weight polymers and high-molecular-weight non-polymers; neutral, anionic, cationic and zwitterionic substances; solids, liquids, and gases; highly reactive and non-reactive (inert) substances; soluble and insoluble substances; and volatile and involatile substances.
 In the environment, some PFAS are mobile and others immobile, and some bioaccumulate while others do not.”

-This variety of PFAS with diverse properties is organized in the form of a PFAS family tree (Figure 2-3) that includes two primary classes: polymers and nonpolymers.
+This variety of PFAS with diverse properties is organized in the form of a PFAS family tree (Figure 2-4) that includes two primary classes: polymers and nonpolymers.
 Each class may contain many subclasses, groups, and subgroups, some of which are shown in the figure.
 This document focuses primarily on those nonpolymer PFAS most commonly detected in the environment and those PFAS that may be significant as “precursors” that can transform to more persistent forms.

-Figure 2-3.
+Figure 2-4.
 The PFAS family.

+The family tree is further expanded in Figure 2-5, based on nomenclature provided in Buck et al. (2011), Organization for Economic Co-operation and Development OECD (2015), and Wang et al. (2017), with further introduction to some of these chemicals provided later in this section.
 Future updates to the family tree and nomenclature are expected to be necessary given the evolving public knowledge of these compounds.
 For example, other PFAS without analytical standards are being identified using nontarget analyses by research laboratories (Section 11).
 These PFAS do not necessarily have associated CAS numbers but are being identified by molecular structure.
 Naming conventions and categories of PFAS are developed as a means to communicate, manage, and address this class of many chemicals, which can include alternate naming conventions and a variety of rationales for assigning categories.

+Figure 2-5.
+PFAS family tree.
 Adapted from a graphic provided courtesy of Paul Caprio, EA Engineering.
+A stand-alone PDF version of Figure 2-5 is available.

 2.2.2.1 Polymer PFAS